Bullfy-Sui/bullz-app/contracts/SMART_CONTRACTS_DOCUMENTATION.md

 ## Summary

 The Bullfy smart contracts provide a comprehensive system for managing fantasy football squads and matches on the Sui blockchain.
-The simplified squad system now focuses on just player names and a list of players, making it more flexible while maintaining all core functionality for escrow, challenges, and fee collection.
+The squad system uses a life-based mechanic where squads start with 5 life points and lose life when they lose competitions, adding a strategic element to squad management and competition participation.